-You can establish a cable TV or satellite connection by attaching a cable TV service provider's coax cable, or a satellite coax cable, to the external roadside SmartPlug cable/satellite and ethernet inlet; see SmartPlug Cable/Satellite and Ethernet Inlet on page 6-6.
+You can establish an external cable TV or satellite connection by attaching a cable TV service provider's coax cable, or a satellite coax cable, to the external roadside SmartPlug cable/satellite and ethernet inlet; see SmartPlug Cable/Satellite and Ethernet Inlet on page 6-7.
+A receiver can be installed in the media rooflocker by removing the mounting plate and using coax to add the receiver between the cable input and output.